zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Cho says, “What did he say?” meaning what did he say to t his patient about taking a turn for the worse.
 Joy says, “He just blurted i t out.”
 To “blurt (blurt) something out” is a phrasal verb meaning to say something  without thinking

  about it first, without thinking about how it will so und to the other person or how that other person may react; it can be a good thing or a bad thing.
 In this case, it clearly was a bad thing because this other doctor, Gregor y, told his patient the diagnosis and didn’t even try to soften the news when she  asked about her prognosis.
 A “diagnosis” is the doctor’s conclusion about wh at the medical problem is; it’s the doctor’s idea about what the probl em with your health is.
-“To soften (something)” here means to make it nicer, to m ake it easier to accept.
+“To soften (something)” here means to make it nicer, to make it easier to accept.
 So “to soften the news” means to tell someone something in such a way that it doesn’t upset them.
 We have an expression: “to soften t he blow” (blow).
 “Blow” here means a punch or a hit.
 So if someone is going to  give you bad news, they will try to soften the blow – to soften the news.
 Wome n sometimes do this to men who ask them out on a date.
 They’ll say, “Oh, I’m busy on Friday,” and the man says, “What about Saturday?”
 “Oh, I’m busy on Saturd ay, too.”
 If the man is intelligent, he’ll understand that she’s trying to sof ten the blow, instead of just saying, “No, you’re ugly!” for example.
 A “prognosis” (p rognosis) is the doctor’s opinion about how your health will change in the futu re.
 So, “diagnosis” is what the doctor thinks is what is wrong with you; “prognosis” is what the doctor thinks the future will be for you.
 If you have a good progno sis, that means you will be healthy, or least live for a long time.

 This doctor, however, did not try to soften the news abo ut her prognosis; Joy says, “He did absolutely nothing to try to comfort or reassu re her.”
 “To comfort” someone means to do or say something that will make the person feel better, make the person feel more comfortable.
 “To reassure” so meone means to make them feel better about something; it’s similar to “comf ort,” make them feel less worried about something or more confident about somet hing.
 We have an expression: “Let me reassure you, there is nothing wrong w ith the American banking system.”
 The idea is that we are giving you confid ence that everything is okay.